Dear John McEnroe: Putting Serena Williams On The Men's Circuit Is A Losing Game

 And make it a teaching moment for everyone.

 Because the whole male athlete vs. female athlete comparison debate is lose-lose.
-It's one of sport's 3rd rail debates.
+It's one of sport's third rail debates.

 I encountered it recently doing this story on the fabulous WNBA star Diana Taurasi.
 Speaking to veteran women's basketball writer Mechelle Voepel, I mentioned that when Taurasi first burst onto the national scene, as a hotshot guard in college playing for mighty UConn, a lot of male basketball fans marveled at the way she "played like a guy."
 The way she intuitively moved around the court, flicked jump shots and slashed to the hoop — skills generally associated with playground "ballers."